- Hip, luxurious rooms with bathrobes and minibars

 Except for the amazing penthouse, amenities are minimal.

-The best features are the common areas like the spacious lobby with the bar and pool table, and the three-level penthouse with the rooftop Jacuzzi that's open to guests on weekends in the summer.
-Beyond that, the fitness center is cramped, but does have quality Technogym equipment: two treadmills, an elliptical, a recumbent bike, and a multi-trainer machine.
+The best features are the common areas like the spacious lobby with the bar and pool table, and the three-level penthouse with the rooftop Jacuzzi.
+The fitness and business centers are currently undergoing renovations.